SURVIVING MODERN LIFE

 - Get a PO Box.
 That way no one knows where you live.
 Put it on everything (applications, driver's license, credit cards, billing addresses, etc.).
 Defend your residence address with a fever.

-- Get an unpublished phone number.
+- Get an unpublished phone number (NOTE: In 2021, almost everyone has a cellphone; don't give the number out to online retailers or other sites).
 Defend this with a fever.
 Use your work number on everything (applications, etc.).